richardvenneman/appsignal-docs/source/index.html.md

 pageable: false
 ---

 Welcome to AppSignal.
-In these docs we aim to give you all the information you need to get started, get the most out of the features and integrate your stuff with our API.
+In this documentation we aim to give you all the information you need to get started, get the most out of the features and integrate your stuff with our API.